makerfactoryio/docs/docs/development-boards/esp32/lcd.md

 ## Create your own picture

-Here a short summary how to show your logo at the display:
+Here a short summary how to show your logo at the display.
 Procedure with GIMP and Notepad++:

 Open image with GIMP
 Crop the image to the content
 Scale image to 128 pixels wide (and LINEAR)